The choir was first formed in 1972 and is now in its forty eighth year. In 2017 the choir changed its name to be "Torbay Police & Community Choir"

 Concerts too have seen many memorable highlights, and the choir have performed at the Royal Albert Hall in London, and also Cardiff Arms Park, as well as undertaking various tours to Germany and Holland.

 As it has always done, the ethos of the choir is to perform for charities and worthwhile causes.
-Pursuing this policy has seen over £280,000 being raised for such charities and causes.
+Pursuing this policy has seen large sums of money being raised for such charities and causes.